 Health Benefits of Curcumin*

-Chronic inflammation underlies many of the symptoms patients present with and it’s a factor in most diseases, including diabetes, Alzheimer’s, arthritis, autoimmune diseases, cancer, and cardiovascular disease.
-Nuclear Factor-Kappa B (NF-ĸB), found in a cell's cytoplasm, acts as a kind of switch that turns inflammation up or down in the body at the cellular level.
-Inhibiting NF-ĸB can help delay or prevent the onset of disease.
-Curcuminoids, when bioavailability is high enough for absorption by the body, are shown to inhibit NF-ĸB.
+Nuclear Factor-Kappa B (NF-ĸB), found in a cell's cytoplasm, acts as a kind of switch that turns immune response up or down in the body at the cellular level.
+Inhibiting NF-ĸB can help maintain health over the years, despite rising health concerns.
+Curcuminoids, when bioavailability is high enough for absorption by the body, are shown to inhibit NF-ĸB.*

 The curcuminoids found in curcumin can be used to support: